 Global pandemics have been recorded for hundreds of years.
 The best documented occurred in 1918 (H1N1, Spanish flu), 1957 (H2N2, Asian flu), and in 1968 (H3N2, Hong Kong flu).

 Why create a COVID-19 prevention plan?

 The goal of pandemic planning is to enable countries to be prepared to recognize and control an influenza pandemic.
 Planning can help reduce transmission of the pandemic virus train, reduce cases, hospitalizations and deaths.
-In addition, detailed plans for an influenza pandemic preparedness program can be easily applied to larger contingency projects covering other disasters caused by the emergence of new, highly contagious and serious communicable diseases.
+In addition, detailed plans for an influenza pandemic preparedness program can be easily applied to larger contingency projects covering other disasters caused by the emergence of new, highly contagious, and serious communicable diseases.

 Before starting the planning phase, the organization has to make sure that all employees are prepared for these kinds of hazards.
-Due to the nature of the outbreak, people without necessary knowledge should be trained as soon as possible.
+Due to the nature of the outbreak, people without the necessary knowledge should be trained as soon as possible.

 Questions that need to be addressed